klajo/wpi/README.md

     export ERL_LIBS=/home/src/

-If you get an error like this, it means that the library doesn't have root access and you have called `wpi:setup/0' or `wpi:setup_gpio/0'.
+If you get an error like this, it means that the library doesn't have root access and you have called `wpi:setup/0` or `wpi:setup_gpio/0`.
-This is solved by running Erlang as root, but please consider the security implications of doing so, or by using the `gpio' binary followed by `wpi:setup_sys/0' which can be run as a normal user.
+This is solved by running Erlang as root, but please consider the security implications of doing so, or by using the `gpio` binary followed by `wpi:setup_sys/0` which can be run as a normal user.

     wiringPi: Must be root to call wiringPiSetup().
 (Did you forget sudo?)